pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display.rst

 :ref:`XPLMCreateWindow_t` you pass to :func:`XPLMCreateWindowEx`).
 For this reason, layering only applies to windows created with new X-Plane 11 GUI features.

- .. data::  xplm_WindowLayerFlightOverlay
+ .. py:data::  xplm_WindowLayerFlightOverlay
    :value: 0

    The lowest layer, used for HUD-like displays while flying.

- .. data:: xplm_WindowLayerFloatingWindows
+ .. py:data:: xplm_WindowLayerFloatingWindows
    :value: 1

    Windows that "float" over the sim, like the X-Plane 11 map does.
 If you are not sure which layer to create your window in, choose floating

- .. data:: xplm_WindowLayerModel
+ .. py:data:: xplm_WindowLayerModal
     :value: 2

     An interruptive modal that covers the sim with a transparent black overaly to draw the user's focus to the alert.

- .. data::  xplm_WindowLayerGrowlNotifications
+ .. py:data::  xplm_WindowLayerGrowlNotifications
     :value: 3

     "Growl"-style notifications that are visible in a corner of the screen, even over modals.

 .. _XPLMWindowDecoration: